 If your editor still wants to pursue the project, normally s/he will next present the whole book package (proposal, manuscript, reviews, and your response) to the board and you will be issued a contract (or your book will be rejected).

-At this point, you will likely have several months to revise your book manuscript before submitting the final version for copyediting, typesetting, etc.
+At this point, you will likely have several months to revise your book manuscript before submitting the final version.

 As I show in my own first academic book’s timeline, my own “proposal to final manuscript submission” was seven months.
 Lorri Hagman, executive editor of The Washington University Press suggests that authors should expect it to take about a year between submitting your proposal and your final manuscript, and up to another 18 months between final manuscript submission and publication.